Login to access subscriber-only resources.

 How do I cite an Advance Article if it doesn’t have full bibliographic information?

-Each Advance Article will be assigned a DOI (digital object identifier) upon publishing, which will follow the article once it is published within an issue.
+Each Advance Article is assigned a DOI (digital object identifier) upon publishing, which follows the article once it is published within an issue.
 When citing an Advance Article, please be sure to include the author’s name, the title of the article, the name of the journal, the date it was published, and the article’s DOI.

 Where are Advance Articles from Jeunesse available?

-Advance Articles will be available below once they are completed, as well as through Project MUSE.
+Advance Articles are available via the link below, as well as through Project MUSE.
 Once an Advance Article has been published within an official issue, it will be removed from this list and will only appear in its designated print volume/issue.
 Since Advance Articles have not been published within an official issue, they will not be available in institutional repositories as is often the case with officially published articles.